MatheusDev20/bits-and-theory/aws/clf-co2/aws-well-architecture-framework.md

 ---

+### Cloud Architecture Best Practices

+- Decouple your components
+- Think in paralell
+- Implement Elasticity
+- Design for failure

 ## 🔑 Key Concepts
 - A **Well-Architected Review** is a structured assessment of workloads against these pillars.
 - The framework promotes **continuous improvement** — it’s not one-time.